jeffreykegler/hoonlint/misc/whitespace.md

 if and only if `C = D - N`.

 When
-we speak texts being aligned relative to columns or relative to other text blocks, we are refering to the column location of the texts.
+we speak of text blocks being aligned relative to columns or relative to other text blocks, we are refering to the column location of the text blocks.
 For example, if we say
 "Text X is aligned N characters after text Y", we mean that `Column(X) = Column(Y) + N`.